zivtech/Bodiless-JS/packages/bodiless-documentation/doc/About/CorePrinciples.md

 complex components which are highly configurable.

 ### Examples
-- Rather than a "tout" component with configurable background color, create a separate component for each color, and provide a UI which makes it easy for an editor to find the one she wants.
+- Rather than a "card" component with configurable background color, create a separate component for each color, and provide a UI which makes it easy for an editor to find the one she wants.